AshrithaB/AshrithaB/README.md

 ### Hi there 👋

-I'm Ashritha, a passionate Data Analyst.
+I'm Ashritha, a passionate Software Engineer / Data Analyst.
 I love to explore new technologies and contribute to open source projects.
 Here you'll find a collection of my personal and collaborative projects.

+Check out - <a href="https://ashritha.live" target="_blank">ashritha.live<a/>

 ### Connect with Me
 https://www.linkedin.com/in/ashrithab/